How systems self-emerge and self-configure for information exchange from 0 to 1 to n bits.

 4. Since bits are by definition quantized, the input bits must be a whole number of the output bits.

-5. For each cycle, the granularity of bits that can be processed increases.
+5. over many cycles, the granularity of bits that can be processed increases.

 1 type a bit = 2 type b bits = 4 type c bits.
-The bit granularity doubles at each step.
-Number of cycles (messages) = log number of possible messages.
+The bit granularity tends to increase at each step.
+In its most extreme case, number of cycles (messages) = log number of possible messages.

 i.e. when type c bits can be read, the a new type of bit, equivalent to three ‘c’ type bits, can be processed:

 Taking the extreme case where each cycle increases the bit granularity:

 After step 3, step 1 = 4 c bits [1 a bit ], step 2 = 2 c bits [1 b bit], step 3 = 1 c bit.
 The system can now process a bit of type a’ = 3c bits.

 Assuming a fundamental basebit (e.g. planck scale), an ‘a’ type bit might be 10^(10^23) basebits.